SDS logo

 2. Meditation and Mindfulness

 Guided meditation or mindfulness exercises help focus your mind on the present rather than worrying about the procedure.
 Apps like Calm or Headspace can guide you through quick relaxation exercises.
+Incorporating these practices into your routine can make dental visits more manageable.

 3. Progressive Muscle Relaxation (PMR)